 A simple celeriac topped fish pie recipe that’s super cosy and quick and easy to prepare.
-It’s perfect to be portioned into ramekins and frozen for quick toddler meals or cook in a big dish for the perfect family supper.
+It's perfect to be portioned into ramekins and frozen for quick toddler meals.
+Or you can cook it in a big dish for the perfect family supper.

 There's not much better that cosy and warming pies as the weather starts to get colder.
 This week, in the UK, we've had pretty warm temperatures for this time of year, but it's actually supposed to drop to -10C next week.
 I know that's no big deal to all my people who have had snow this week, but for us it's a little on the chilly side.

 So, what better way to warm up than with a warming and delicious fish pie that comes together in about 40 minutes.
 You can probably make it in 30 minutes, but I'm giving us all an extra few minutes, because why rush the good stuff.

 Unlike a lot of fish pies this one is gluten free AND it's potato free.
 Instead of mashed potato I've used celeriac.
 It's just another creative way to get more vegetables without feeling like you're missing out on anything.
 So, this simple fish pie it's nothing but lean fish, vegetables and milk.

 It is also perfect for meal planning.
 You can make it on your meal prep day and freeze it as a whole pie for the family.
 You can also make smaller portions and defrost them as you need them.
 And this fish pie is also a major hit with kids, who may not always want to eat fish and vegetables and all the things that are good for them.